David-Gonzalez11/Dogapedia/README.md

 A dynamic HTML, CSS, and JavaScript solo project.

-A Web application for dog lovers who want to see a random image of a dog I love dogs and I though why not have people be able to see a dog when they are feeling down.
+A Web application for dog lovers who want to see a random image of a dog.
+I love dogs and I though why not have people be able to see a dog when they are feeling down.
 A dog always brightened up my day from seeing a dog in person or just seeing an Image of adorable dogs.
 App name gives a way to see images of dogs and create a note about the dog to save for later on.
 # live Demo
 Try the application live at https://david-gonzalez11.github.io/Dogapedia/